Oncology Hospital Medicine (Inpatient Care)

-- Brigham and Women's Hospital (BWH) is located adjacent to Dana-Farber.
+- Brigham and Women's Hospital (BWH) is located at 75 Francis Street.

 The two hospitals are connected by a bridge that allows patients easy access to services at both institutions.

-Please note that fresh flowers and living plants are not allowed on any of the medical oncology units.
+Please note that fresh flowers and living plants are not allowed in our inpatient hospital.
 This is because of the special air filter systems installed there to help protect patients from infection.
 Also, to protect latex-sensitive patients and staff, latex balloons are not allowed.

 Admitting and registration